 - That skull has been used to recreate the face of the Neanderthal man; dubbed Krijn, his visage shows a great good humor in our European forefathers.

 These hominins lived throughout Eurasia from Portugal and Wales east to Siberia’s Altai Mountains, adapting intelligently to great variations in climate from the steppes, which once stretched from England, to Siberia around sixty thousand years ago and to the temperate climes of what is now Spain and Italy as far back as 120,000 years ago.

 Neanderthals had low-browed heads with a pronounced brow ridge unlike modern humans’ more rounded skulls.

 Their large faces protruded forward much more than do ours today.
 Some experts believe that Neanderthals’ large noses evolved as an adaptation to living in colder, drier environments since their larger interior capacity would have been able to moisten and warm the air they inhaled.

 Neanderthals were extremely clever individuals, succeeding in the race for survival in the harshest climates on Earth, making tools to suit their needs, as seen in the spears and flint hand axes that were just unearthed in the Vanguard Cave excavation.

-Archaeologists have discovered that Neanderthals even invented the Levallois method, an ingenious stone technology involving a series of tools formation, approximately 300,000 years ago.
+Archaeologists have discovered that Neanderthals even invented the Levallois method, an ingenious stone technology involving a series of tools formation, approximately three hundred thousand years ago.

-This meant that all-purpose pre-shaped stone cores would be created that could later be fine-tuned into a completed tool that would be perfect for whatever was needed at the time, meaning that Neanderthals could move far from the sources of these rocks yet still be able to create finely-honed tools when they needed them for a range of purposes.
+This meant that all-purpose, pre-shaped stone cores would be created that could later be fine-tuned into a completed tool that would be perfect for whatever was needed at the time, meaning that Neanderthals could move far from the sources of these rocks.
+Yet, they were still able to create finely-honed tools when they needed them for a range of purposes.